 Who is eligible and how do you apply?

-The NAIS community is for students who are eligible to live in University Housing and are willing to enroll in the required courses.
+The NAIS community is for students who are eligible to live in University Housing and are willing to enroll in and complete the required courses.
 Students also participate in co-curricular activities (workshops, events, service learning, etc.) and are encouraged to serve as a mentor or mentee through the peer mentoring program.

 All details about the ARC can be found both on the Housing website (https://housing.uoregon.edu/communities/native-american-and-indigenous-studies) and the Native Studies website (https://nativestudies.uoregon.edu/nais-arc/)